Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/maybe-games/vote/maybe-movies/rules/_index.md

 {{% rules-block id="expansions" heading="Expansions" icon="expansion" icontint="red" %}}

 Played the base game and ready for more?
 Or feel like your group needs some tweaks to the game?
-Check out these variants and expansions.
+Check out these expansions.

-{{% rules-block heading="Variants" %}}

-???

-{{% /rules-block %}}

 {{% rules-block heading="Trendsetter Tricks" %}}